ashrae27/Final-Project/Defensive/Blue Team/README.md

 - Highest size

 - Why It Works: HTTP appeal URl length and the size limit of the request of 404 errors will happen.
+Data validtion helping protect against  malicious data from attackers who attempts to send the server through the website or across a HTTP appeal.

 ### CPU Usage Monitor